msieprawski/resource-table/README.md

 ```

 Resource Table will generate a `thead` tag with two rows.
 First will contain standard `th` columns but the second one will contain text inputs or select fields *(depends on column configuration)*.
-Current Resource Table version supports following column types:
+Currently Resource Table version supports following column types:
- - string - script will be looking for value matching pattern `index LIKE '%value%'`
+ - string - script will be looking for value matching pattern `index LIKE '%value%'` *(used by default)*
  - select - script will be looking for value matching pattern `index = 'value'`

 #### Note
-Resource Table will automatically inject All option with `_all` for your all select type columns.
+Resource Table will automatically inject `All` option with `_all` key to your all select type columns.

 ## Templating
 Resource Table allows you to create your own templates!
 However if you don't need to use own templates, then you are free to use one of the following built-in views: